 Student Attendance hours:

 Lee School officially opens its doors at 8:35 in the morning.
-At this time, students who eat breakfast proceed immediately to the cafeteria line, while students not eating go to their assigned grade level breakfast table.
+At this time, students who eat breakfast proceed immediately to the cafeteria line, while students not eating go to their assigned grade level breakfast table and sit on their number.
 The school day officially begins at 9:00 a.m.
 Late students need to come to the office first for a pass to class.

-The school day officially ends at 3:00 for early childhood, 3:15 for special needs, and 3:30 for regular education.
+The school day officially ends at 3:15 for early childhood and special needs, and 3:30 for regular education.

 ** If you need to pick up your student early or make alternate pick-up arrangement, please call the school before 3:00 to allow a reasonable time frame for classroom teachers to ensure your child's safety.